TeerthaDeb/Jarvis-AI/README.md

    - "Play 'Calm Down' from YouTube"
    - "Tell me about Albert Einstein"
    - "Tell me a joke about python"
+   - "what is the weather in my_city"
+   - "I have some tomatoes and a can of tuna fish.
+What would be the best recipie".
    - "Exit" or "Quit"

 6. Change Log: